lemlac/mulem/docs/reference.md

 ExternalLib.doSomethingWith(result)
 ```

 You can manually check if the pointer is `Null` and give a helpful error message in scripts. `Null` is a `ptr` type that points to the NULL pointer.
-It's distinct from `None` which is an varied maybe type `T?`.
+It's distinct from `None` which is an varied question type `T?`.

 ```
 result: ptr = ExternalLib.getSomething()